 What Every Invoice Should Include

 Whether you are sending an invoice or receiving one, every invoice follows a common structure.
 The fields below represent the standard components that appear on a properly formatted invoice.
-Understanding what information should be on an invoice helps senders get paid faster and helps receivers verify charges before authorizing payment.
+Knowing what to include helps senders get paid faster and helps receivers verify charges before authorizing payment.

 | Field | What It Is | Sender's Purpose | Receiver's Checklist |